World Plants Logo

 ID Characteristic

 Plant will have a bulge above the ground at 5-15 cm that resulted from the successful grafting of scion to rootstock.
 Plant will take on dwarf appearance with spread being roughly equal to the height of the tree.
 Branches at 90° create unique bends that require support structures while the plant is still young.
-Mid-spring flowering and mid-autumn fruit harvesting, this is an apple cultivar that has won the hearts of apple lovers around the world.
+Mid-spring flowering and mid-autumn fruit harvesting.
 Striping and vibrant red over a yellow base, the fruit stores well, is a combination of sweet, tart, firm, and has a uniquely crunchy texture that is owed to its cells being twice as large as most other apple cultivars.
-(12th October 2018.
-D. Mosquin)

 Pests

 This apple tree does not have any known exceptional resistances to either insects or disease.
 Orchards are expected to adjust their spraying programs if needed to help fix bitter pit, and fungal symptoms.
-Apple scab, flyspeck, scooty blotch, powdery mildew, fire blight, bitter pit and wildlife may all be issues with this cultivar.
+Apple scab, flyspeck, sooty blotch, powdery mildew, fire blight, bitter pit and wildlife may all be issues for this cultivar.

 Habitat